scorelab/Webiu/src/components/StyledTextField/StyledTextField.md

 Hope you have successfully set up the project in your local system and install all dependencies

-## About the StyledSelect Component
+## About the StyledTextField Component

-This is a resuasble component for the show drop down list and select an item.
+This is a resuasble component for textFields in the forms.
 This Component is highly reusable and customizable via props.

 ## How to use the component